How Danny Thomas Started St. Jude Children’s Research Hospital to Save Lives

 The next day Thomas was offered a small role that paid 10 times the amount he had placed in that collection box.
 From that day on, Thomas did everything he could to make sure no child would have to die in the dawn of life.

-Thomas envisioned a hospital that would treat children regardless of race, color, creed or their family's ability to pay.
+Thomas envisioned a hospital that would treat children regardless of race, color, creed, or their family's ability to pay.
 A facility where research would shine light into the darkness.
-Thomas’ vision became a reality when St. Jude Children's Research Hospital opened February 4, 1962.
+Thomas’ vision became a reality when St. Jude Children's Research Hospital opened on February 4, 1962.
 Since then, St. Jude has become one of the world's premier pediatric research institutions.

 Today the mission is the same.
-No family ever sees a bill for treatment, travel, housing or food.
+No family ever sees a bill for treatment, travel, housing, or food.
 All a parent should have to worry about is helping their child live.
 That mission has been incredibly successful.
 Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80% since opening 50 years ago.